armandojaleo/CosmoEmbedings/simulator/README.md

 ---

 Use this folder to test, extend, and explore the CosmoEmbeddings protocol locally.
-The simulator now provides a complete demonstration of the SDK's capabilities, including real embedding generation, cryptographic signatures, and cosmic validation.
+The simulator now provides a complete demonstration of the SDK's capabilities, including real embedding generation, cryptographic signatures, and cosmo validation.